AtomicMom/website/README.md

-#website files for the bmhs musical 2018
+#files
-Created by Billy Begism and the website is bmhsmusical.com
+Created by Billy Begos for BMHS and the website is bmhsmusical.com